CSU-CS-Melange/alpha-codegen/README.md

     $HOME/.acc/bin

-You may wish to add this to you path with the following command:
+You may wish to add this to your path with the following command:

     export PATH=$PATH:$HOME/.acc/bin
 ```